Menu

 Formatting.
 Please do not use any text style other than italic or bold.
 Please use 1- inch margins all around and Times New Roman 12 point font.
 Use single space throughout with an additional space between subheadings.

-Author affiliations, contact and social media information, and Fulbright Award dates and host country.
+Authorship, author affiliations, contact and social media information, and Fulbright Award dates and host country.
 Please provide your name, title or position (for example: professor, lecturer, associate director, etc.), institutional affiliation, e-mail address, Fulbright Award dates and host country and, if relevant, Twitter account at the end of your manuscript.
+Please note that co-authors must also be Fulbright alumni.
+If they are not, they can’t be listed as co-authors.
+However, it is permissible to mention their name(s) in the narrative or bio and the role they have played in the development of the manuscript.

 Title, abstract, and keywords.
 Please include a 75-word abstract of your article or commentary and up to five keywords (keywords may be used to identify reviewers).
 A short and catchy title and a concisely written and effective abstract increase the visibility of your article in Google and other search engines.

 Subheadings.
 Please use several subheadings to highlight the sections of your article.
-Subheadings should be kept short.
+Subheadings should be kept short and all words should be capitalized.

 Capitalization.
 All titles and subheadings should be capitalized.
 For example: A Fulbright Stay at National University of Singapore.